hltcoe/turkle/docs/README.rst

 - Projects can be configured so that each Task needs to be completed by multiple Workers (redundant annotations)
 - An admin GUI for managing Users, Groups, Projects, and Batches of Tasks
-- Scripts to automate the creation of Users, Projects, and Batches of Tasks
+- A RESTful API for managing Users, Groups, Projects, and Batches
-- Docker images using the SQLite and MySQL database backends
+- Docker images using the SQLite or MySQL database backends

 Turkle Workflow Overview
 ------------------------